 Great Habitat for Birds

 Despite the desert conditions, the land is lush with plants including different types of cacti and low scrub.
 However, there are some trees as well.
-Furthermore, the habitat is well suited for several types of birds and, as you’ve probably already guessed, we saw lots of them!
+Furthermore, the habitat is well suited for several species of birds and, as you’ve probably already guessed, we saw lots of them!

 If you are looking for birds, our recommendation is to head out in the early morning or late afternoon.
 Head to those trails that stay fairly flat through the desert scrub to see the Black Trainbearer Hummingbird and the stunning Vermilion Flycatcher.
 Birdwatchers have observed the Giant Hummingbird further up the hill, where the cactus plants send out huge flower spikes that attract this largest of hummingbirds.